 Production from Equus

-Production from the Equus conventional gas development project is expected to begin in 2027 and is forecast to peak in 2028, to approximately 7,000 bpd of crude oil and condensate, 38 Mmcfd of natural gas and 212 Mmcfd of liquid natural gas.
-Based on economic assumptions, the production will continue until the field reaches its economic limit in 2061.
+Production from the Equus conventional gas development project is expected to begin in 2027 and is forecast to peak in 2028, Based on economic assumptions, the production will continue until the field reaches its economic limit in 2061.

 Contractors involved in the Equus conventional gas field